 The Provo Missionary Training Center is the largest of the missionary training centers operated by The Church of Jesus Christ of Latter-day Saints, sitting at 2005 North 900 East in Provo, directly north of the BYU campus.
 New missionaries spend a few weeks here — longer for those learning a language — studying, practicing teaching, and adjusting to missionary life before departing for assignments all over the world.

-One thing that has changed in recent years: most missionaries now begin their MTC experience with online training at home, meeting with teachers and fellow missionaries virtually before traveling to Provo to complete the on-site portion.
+Training now starts at home.
+Most missionaries begin the MTC experience with online training from wherever they live, meeting teachers and fellow missionaries virtually before traveling to Provo to finish on-site.
+A few complete the whole thing on-site because of their specific assignment.
 So by the time drop-off day arrives, your missionary has usually already been "in the MTC" for a while — the drive to Provo is the second beginning, not the first.
+Length still tracks language: roughly three weeks for missionaries serving in a language they already speak, and up to around nine weeks for those learning a new one.

 Drop-Off Day: How It Actually Works